Rev Up Your Local SEO in 2025 & Beyond

 5. Create Location Pages

 Location pages on your website specifically help people connect with your business.
-Location, hours of operation, and a map all direct consumers to your store.
+With nearly 800 million searches each month using a variation of “near me,” having an accurate listing with your location, hours of operation, and a map will help direct consumers to your store.

 Photos of your building help shoppers find your location in person.
 Contact information and links to social media pages provide ways for prospects to reach you with questions.